shalen-original/ap2016-exam-project/README.md

 * **ap2016.entities**: Contains all the data entities used in the project.
 They are:
     * *User*: Describes a user of the program.

+* **ap2016.application**: Contains application-wide informations, such as useful contants.

 ##How to setup the enviroment##
 The following steps are required: